 - you have been hospitalized at a mental hospital or drug/alcohol treatment facility with 5 years of applying for a license

 - you have been convicted of carrying in a school zone or public gathering

 - you have a domestic violence or assault charge on your criminal record

 - you have been convicted of a crime related to drugs

 The consequences for carrying a concealed handgun in the state of Georgia without a carry permit may add up to a fine of $1,000, five years of incarceration, or both.
 Convictions of more serious offenses including firearms (using it to threaten another, having it in possession during a robbery, etc.) face harsher penalties still.

 While Georgia fully enjoys its constitutional and state right to firearms, law enforcement takes abuse and misuse of that right severely.
 Upon arrest, call us as soon as you can.
-Double “O” Bonding services weapons violation bail in Athens and many surrounding counties.
+Double “O” Bonding services weapons violation bail in Athens, GA and many surrounding counties.
 We have plenty of experience with these charges and can tell you what to expect even as we post bail fast for your loved one.
 It is vital during such a time to collect legal advice and family moments, and our bail bonds agents are here to help you accomplish that.